white-lab/protocols/cell_culture/retrovirus_cell_line.md

     1. Plate HEK293 cells in a 6-well at 50-75% confluency (~5 x 10^5 cells / well).
        Use one well for each gene of interest, including GFP, empty vector, and a negative control well.
+      * For preparation of large batches of virus in 10cm dishes, plate ~4 x 10^6 cells / dish.
 2. Day 2
     1. Transfect HEK293 cells with vectors for the envelope (VSVG), packaging (GAG-Pol), and MIP genes: